caiocsgomes/template-dockerimage-cloudpipeline-iac/README.md

       BuildSpec: pipeline/buildspec.yml
 ```

 Another important file is the [*buildspec.yml*](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).
 Inside it we define everything we need to do on the code to build it.
-So in our case we take the code, build the image and push it eo ECR.
+So in our case we take the code, build the image and push it to ECR.
 All of the variables we are using come from the *CodeBuild* project on the *CloudFormation* template.

 ``` yml
 version: 0.2